Dmytro-Mk/sea-battle-ships-counter/README.md

 # 🚢 Sea Battle Ships Counter
 ### 📄 Short description:
 Sea battle is a famous 2 player game where ships are placed on 2d play field and players need to guess opponent ships locations.
 This app implements ships counting logic as well as basic play field grid validation.
-In our case grid is 2d int arrays where '1' means ship is present and '0' - ship is absent.
+In our case grid is 2d int array where '1' means ship is present and '0' - ship is absent.
 Any vertically or horizontally adjustment '1' count as one ship.
 Here are the rules for valid grid in our version of the game:
 - grid size must be at least 5x5.
 No upper limit.